Costly persuasion by a partially informed sender. (Job Market Paper)

 Abstract: We study a disclosure game with a large evidence space.
 There is an unknown binary state.
 A sender observes a sequence of binary signals about the state and discloses a left truncation of the sequence to a receiver in order to convince him that the state is good.
 We focus on truth-leaning equilibria (cf. Hart et al. (2017)), where the sender discloses truthfully when doing so is optimal, and the receiver takes off-path disclosure at face value.
 In equilibrium, seemingly sub-optimal truncations are disclosed, and the disclosure contains the longest truncation that yields the maximal difference between the number of good and bad signals.
 We also study a general framework of disclosure games which is compatible with large evidence spaces, a wide range of disclosure technologies, and finitely many states.
 We characterize the unique equilibrium value function of the sender and propose a method to construct equilibria for a broad class of games.

 Abstract: I study a model of firm dynamics where a firm can invest in product quality and exert efforts to obtain good publicities.
 The market learns from good publicities without directly observing quality, investment, or efforts.
 I analyze the relationship between the firm's advertisement and investment incentives.
 I show that any equilibrium has a threshold structure: the firm invests and advertises when the market belief is low, only advertises for a range of intermediate beliefs, and does neither when the belief is high.
 I further study whether increased frequency of publicity opportunities will lead to increased investment, and how these results differ when the market learns from bad news.

 Shaofei Jiang, Xuezheng Qin.
 (2019).
 The inequality of nutrition intake among adults in China.
 Journal of Chinese Economic and Business Studies, 17(1), 65-89.

-I was awarded this year's Outstanding Teaching Assistant Award by the Economics Department.
+I was awarded the Outstanding Teaching Assistant Award by the Economics Department.

 As teaching assistant: